The Velvet Underground & Nico: Cover versions

 In April 1967, one month after the album's release, a band called the Electrical Banana may have recorded the first cover version of "There She Goes Again".
 According to bandmember Dean Kohler, they recorded it in a tent in Vietnam in April 1967 and sent the master tape to a company in California to have 45 RPM records pressed.

 Also in 1967 the Dutch band The Riats from The Hague released a single with "Run, Run, Run" as the A-side and "Sunday Morning" as B-side.
 The exact release date is unknown, so it remains open for debate whether Electric Banana or The Riats were the first to put a Velvet Underground cover on record.

+In 1991, Melvins covered "Venus in Furs" on a split 7" single with Nirvana, who recorded "Here She Comes Now" from White Light/White Heat.

 In 2009, the American musician Beck recorded a track-for-track cover of The Velvet Underground & Nico and released it online in video form on his website, as part of a project called Record Club.
 Musicians involved in the recording include Beck plus Nigel Godrich, Joey Waronker, Brian LeBarton, Bram Inscore, Yo, Giovanni Ribisi, Chris Holmes, and Þórunn Magnúsdóttir.

 Also in 2009, various artists from Argentina collaborated to produce a track-for-track cover of the record.
 They played a number of concerts in Buenos Aires to celebrate the release of the album, which was made available online for free.

+In 2012, Castle Face Records and Universal released a track-for-track cover of the album, also called The Velvet Underground & Nico.
+Each song was covered by a different artist, who were collectively billed as "Castle Face and Friends."
+Artists included Thee Oh Sees, Ty Segall, and Kelley Stoltz.

 In 2021, Verve Records released the tribute album I'll Be Your Mirror: A Tribute to The Velvet Underground & Nico, a track-by-track cover of the album with performances by St. Vincent, Sharon Van Etten, Bobby Gillespie, and Iggy Pop among others.